Hlydick-MDACC/ORN_RSNA_T1/README_T1PdFitT1.txt

 	pd: proton density map with the size of x*y*z

 Quick Information:
-1) Always be sure that additions01, niiproc, spm8 folders are in the MATLAB path before use or the code will crash
 2) the program runs much faster on local storage
 3) A file system parser has been created for the quick batch processing of T1 maps called T1PdFitT1_wrapper.m this will allow for processing of T1 maps without manually loading the acquired images into memory